ARMmbed/ci-test-shield/README.md

 ## Known Issues
 - SPI Tests not working due to issue with SD Card driver, will be fixed soon.
+- The latest version of DAP-Link interface firmware should be used as old versions may not support the testing framework.

 ## How to reproduce
 0. (Optional) Download eagle files